citizenfx/natives/HUD/SetMinimapComponent.md

 ```

 This native is used to colorize certain map components like the army base at the top of the map.
-The provided color will be mixed with the existing component color, For example using blue (HudColor: 9) on the yellow lift-off markers will result in green.
+The provided color will be mixed with the existing component color.
+For example using blue (HudColor: 9) on the yellow lift-off markers will result in green.

 **A list of components IDs:**